sajmonekk191/SosGame/README.md

-Maturitní projekt - Edukativní aplikace v C#
+SOŠGame - Educational application in C#

+How to download and setup
+1.